-Neither of my wife nor I are “natural atheists” because we had both embraced religion as adults: my wife was raised Catholic but deconverted in her early twenties and I was a fervent Protestant believer for several years – and only slowly deconverting.
-But by the time my wife and I met, we were both religion-free and that is how we have raised our kids.
+Neither of my ex-wife nor I were “natural atheists” because we had both embraced religion as adults: my ex was raised Catholic but deconverted in her early twenties and I was a fervent Protestant believer for several years – and only slowly deconverting.
+But by the time my ex and I met, we were both religion-free and that is how we have raised our kids.

 We did not raise our children telling them that, “There is no Zeus, no Allah, no Amidah, no Krishna, no Yahweh, no Jesus, no …..” but instead we just did not talk about spooks and spirits.
 My kids sort of naturally embraced their own natural view of reality without the supernatural.
 But as they got older, their school classmates who came from god-talk families began to confront my children by telling them that they were “atheists”.
 My children then came home asking us to tell them what an “atheist” is.